-“We have made a significant investment in each of the properties we’ve bought to ensure they are of the highest standard.
-We have a very generous staffing complement in each of our residential houses and the new service at The Oaks will create 15 new employment opportunities in the local area.
+“We have made a significant investment in each of the properties we’ve bought.
+We ensure they are of the highest standard.
+There is a very generous staffing complement in each of our residential houses and the new service at The Oaks will create 15 new employment opportunities in the local area.

 “We chose to refinance with Unity because they understand businesses like ours.
 Their ethos fits in with what we’re about – excellent social care establishments, outstanding care and support for the children and young people, creating jobs and improving communities.”

-While the company was originally set up to care for and support children with autism, it now offers generic care and will rebrand as Ar Cúram, which is Gaelic for ‘Our Care’.
+The company was originally set up to care for and support children with autism.
+It now offers generic care and will rebrand as Ar Cúram, which is Gaelic for ‘Our Care’.

-Zak, who has 31 years’ experience in social care, said: “Each home cares for a maximum of five children who require support due to of their personal circumstances, which could be in related to, trauma, neglect or anxiety.
+Zak has 31 years’ experience in social care.
+He said: “Each home cares for a maximum of five children who require support due to their personal circumstances.
+This could be related to, trauma, neglect or anxiety.

-“A large number of the children and young people we care for are stigmatised and stereotyped therefore, we make sure they are kept safe and support them to develop, learn new behaviours and meet personal milestones in life just like any other children.”
+“A large number of the children and young people we care for are stigmatised and stereotyped.
+We make sure they are kept safe and support them to develop and learn new behaviours.
+With us, they meet personal milestones in life just like any other children.”

-Michael Wicks, Relationship Manager at Unity Trust Bank, said: “We align our operations and practices to the United Nation’s Sustainable Development Goals and our lending and activity helps drive positive impact in many areas, including the provision of quality education and building sustainable cities and communities.
+Michael Wicks is a Relationship Manager at Unity Trust Bank.
+He said: “We align our operations and practices to the United Nation’s Sustainable Development Goals.
+Our lending and activity helps drive positive impact in many areas.
+We’re helping to increase the provision of quality education and build sustainable cities and communities.